 Pell Grant (FPELL): Federal Pell grants are awarded to students who have not earned a bachelor's or professional degree.
 Because they are grants, funds are not typically repaid (unless you withdraw from school prior to the end of the award period).
-Eligibility is determined according to need, number of hours in the academic program, and the cost of attendance.
+Eligibility is determined according to need and the number of hours in the academic program.